FlorianGmz/FHouse/README.md

 ## Conclusion

 I had a great time working on this project and learned a lot along the way.
 The project showcases my ability to create a stylish, functional, and user-friendly website with a focus on design and animation.
-I hope you enjoy exploring the Architect Agency Website as much as I enjoyed building it.
+I hope you enjoy exploring the FLHouse Project as much as I enjoyed building it.

 Feel free to reach out if you have any questions or feedback!